Tuesday, November 23, 2021

 Downsizing

 The amount of information this mind can handle is dwindling.
-Trying not to be alarmed, escape this glitch unharmed, its lengthening string of diagnoses–severe neck injury with radiculopathy, arm’s carpal tunnel and trigger thumb, leg’s CRPS, MCS, GI distress, intractable ocular migraines, severe light sensitivity.
-Brain’s overload seeks neuroplasticity.
-Switch to hands, handy boundary–only so much they can hold.
-Currently clasped in truce, in nudge, in “Look! how different it might be, just a child out walking with Mom horizon real, its Heavens forever– but only now in hand.”
+Trying not to be alarmed, escape this glitch unharmed, its lengthening string of diagnoses, physical disabilities -- Brain’s overload seeks neuroplasticity.
+Switch to hands, handy boundary, only so much they can hold.
+Currently clasped in truce, bidding “Look! how different it might be", and was: just a child, out walking with Mom, horizon real, its Heavens forever but only now in hand –

 *From prompt: Freewrite as inspired after hearing Micha Hamel’s "Wandering Thoughts (During a Meeting)".
 From Lisa Freedman’s BreatheReadWrite, November 15, 2021.